GoodNotes/interviews/Video Producer.md

-Video ContentProducer Take Home Challenge
+Video Content Producer Take Home Challenge
 ===
 This is a challenge to evaluate candidates interested in joining the GoodNotes team.
 It is meant to be fun and short (<4 hrs) and serve as a way for the team to understand your approach in tackling problems.